wgu-opensource/osmt/deploy/terraform/README.md

 # Creating AWS resources for OSMT with Terraform #
 ***

-This guild will help you deploy the necessary resources in AWS to stand up an OSMT app on the cloud.
+This guild will help you deploy the necessary resources in AWS to stand up an OSMT app.

 ## Prerequisites ##